HPV Information for Providers & Health Systems

 About the Alliance for HPV Free Colorado

-The Alliance for HPV Free Colorado, formerly known as the Denver Metro Alliance for HPV Prevention, aims to implement a multidisciplinary approach that results in a sustainable increase in completion of the HPV vaccine series for 11-17 year olds in a 15-county region.
+The Alliance for HPV Free Colorado aims to implement a multidisciplinary approach that results in a sustainable increase in completion of the HPV vaccine series for 11-17 year olds in counties across Colorado.
 Our objectives are to:

 - Utilize community and partner stakeholders, including an HPV Advisory Council, to promote and champion HPV vaccine education and awareness,